Domoel/Zeitfresser-Wordpress-Theme/readme.md

 ## 🛠 Development & Support

-Zeitfresser is actively developed and designed to evolve.

-For support or contributions:

-- Join the <a href="https://ztfr.eu/matrix">Matrix Community</a>
-- Use the <a href="https://look.ztfr.eu/#/#support:ztfr.eu">Support Channel</a>
+If you need to get support or want to participate in the active development of this software, you can <a href="https://ztfr.eu/matrix">join our Zeitfresser Matrix Community</a> or the <a href="https://look.ztfr.eu/#/#support:ztfr.eu">Development & Support Channel</a> on Matrix.

 ## 📄 License